 A. We make teams at tryouts and will require an immediate answer.

 Q. What if I want to wait and hear back from other clubs?

-A. We respect and understand that but after an hour if we haven’t heard back from you, we will offer your spot to the next player on the list.
+A. We respect and understand that but if we haven’t heard back from you, we will offer your spot to the next player on the list.